-- Arthroscopy NHS Waiting Time –NHS are having long waiting lists for surgery (over 18 week), but by travelling abroad you can get treatment significantly sooner.
-And in almost all cases you will be able to get refund for knee joint arthroscopy abroad.
+- Arthroscopy NHS Waiting Time –NHS are having long waiting lists for surgery (over 18 weeks), but by travelling abroad you can get treatment significantly sooner.
+And in almost all cases you will be able to get a refund for knee joint arthroscopy abroad.

-Knee arthroscopy can be covered by NHS and can be refunded, if knee joint arthroscopy is received in a private clinic abroad.
-Treatment abroad could be alternative you can afford.
+Knee arthroscopy can be covered by the NHS and can be refunded if knee joint arthroscopy is received in a private clinic abroad.
+Treatment abroad could be an alternative you can afford.